acemod/ACE3/docs/wiki/feature/overheating.md

 ### 1.4 Spare barrels

-Adds the ability to changes barrels on machine guns to compensate for those effects.
-When a barrel is changed the coolest barrel avaialble is always selected.
+Adds the ability to change barrels on machine guns to compensate for those effects.
+When a barrel is changed, the coolest barrel available is always selected.

 ## 2. Usage